TapfererToaster/Grimorium-de-spiritum-mechanicus/Network/(VLAN) Virtual LAN.md

 >A trunk is a point-to-point link between two network devices that carries more than one VLAN.

 # VLAN Tagging
 The standard [[Ethernet#Frames|Ethernet frame header]] does not contain information about the VLAN to which the frame belongs.
 To add these information the IEEE 802.1Q header is used in a process called *tagging*.
-This header includes a 4-byte tag inserted into the original Ethernet frame, specifying the VLAN.
+This header includes a 4-byte tag inserted into the original Ethernet frame between the Source and EtherType field, specifying the VLAN.
 ## VLAN tag fields
 ![[VLAN tag fields.png]]

 The fields of the VLAN tag are the following
-- **Type**: 2 byte value called *tag protocol ID (TPID)*.
-For Ethernet it is set to hex 0x8100
-- **User priority**: 3 bit value that supports level or service implementation.
+- *Tag Protocol ID (TPID)*: 2 byte long and contains the value 0x8100, indicates that the frame is 802.1Q tagged
+- *Tag Control Information (TCI)*
+	- Priority Code Point: 3 bits in length and is used for Quality of Service by markinng frames as higher or lower priority
+	- Drop Eligible Indicator: 1 bit long and indicates frames that can be dropped if the network is congested
+	  >[!note]
-- **Canonical Format Identifier (CFI)**: 1 bit identifier that enables Token Ring frames to be carried across Ethernet links
+	  > Previously known as **Canonical Format Identifier (CFI)** which was used to enable Token Ring frames to be carried across Ethernet links

-- **VLAN ID (VID)**: 12 bit VLAN identification number that supports up to 4096 VLAN IDs
+	- VLAN Identifier (VID): 12 bit long and indicates which VLAN the frame is in, suppurts up to 4096 VLAN IDs

 >[!note]
 >After the header is inserted the FCS is recalculated.